FTB Pub. 1100 Taxation of Nonresidents and Individuals Who Change Residency Revised: 10/2024

 Total | $ 10,000 | $ 8,000 |

-Suspended loss from 2010 | 0 | (4,000) |
+Suspended loss from 2023 | 0 | (4,000) |

-Passive income, 2011 | $ 10,000 | $ 4,000 |
+Passive income, 2024 | $ 10,000 | $ 4,000 |

 Part-Year Resident

-If you changed your residency during 2010, compute income and deductions using resident rules for the period of the year you were a California resident and nonresident rules for the period of the year you were a nonresident.
+If you changed your residency, compute income and deductions using resident rules for the period of the year you were a California resident and nonresident rules for the period of the year you were a nonresident.
 Compute any suspended passive losses as if you were a California resident for all prior years and as if you were a nonresident for all prior years.
 Prorate both suspended passive loss amounts based upon the period of California residency and the period of nonresidency during the year.

-You became a nonresident of California on October 1, 2010.
+You became a nonresident of California on October 1, 2023.
 Your passive activities did not include any rental properties.
-Your total and California source passive income and losses for 2010 were as follows:
+Your total and California source passive income and losses for 2023 were as follows:

 Before 10/1 | After 10/1 | |